Balaji-Ramasubramanian/wikipedia_rest_client/README.md

 ## Usage

 ### Page Summary
-It will return details of the Wikipedia page for the query string **Example**
+It will return details of the Wikipedia page for the query string.

+**Example**
 ```ruby
 page = WikipediaRestClient.get_page("Indian President")